Model Sharing & Backups for Multi-User Collaboration in Cosmic Frog

 - This drop-down menu has 2 options:

 - Restore Backup to New Database – choose this if you want to keep the current version of this database as a separate model database.
-When this option is chosen, user needs to enter the name for the new database that is being created from the backup.
+When this option is chosen, user needs to enter the name for the new database that is being created from the backup in the New Storage Name field (not shown in screenshot as it is covered by the drop-down list).

 - Restore Current Database from Backup – choose this if you want to overwrite the current version of the database with this backup.